ikeandmike/banks_analytics/README.md

 * model.py is the main program file.
 * ModelResults.py contains a definition for the ModelResults class, which is used to store (and eventually export) the results of model execution.
 * export_test.py contains code for exporting results from the model.
 This is used by model.py
+* rand_test.py is a small script for generating scores for precision/recall/F1 on a set of results where the predictions were made by a random number generator.
+We used this to give a baseline comparison of our models vs. random guessing.
 * c_test.py is a script for testing C values of LogisticRegression.

 ## Results
 From our comparison we found that RandomForest always outperformed LogisticRegression.
-For full results, see our report on WPI's website (link to come later).
+For full results, including all datasets, graphs, and our analysis, see our report on WPI's website (link to come later).